Isaiah Washington: Dismissal controversy

 In the show's third season, Washington became a central figure in a widely reported backstage controversy.
 In October 2006, rumors surfaced that Washington allegedly insulted co-star T. R. Knight with a homophobic slur while arguing with Patrick Dempsey.
 Knight was not on the set at the time.
 Shortly after the details of the argument became public, Knight publicly disclosed that he was gay.
 There were rumors that Knight was going to be outed by the media.
-The situation seemed somewhat resolved when Washington issued a statement, apologizing for his "unfortunate use of words during the recent incident on-set".
+Washington issued a public apology for his "unfortunate use of words during the recent incident on-set".

 While being interviewed on the red carpet at the Golden Globes in January 2007, Washington joked, "I love gay.
 I wanted to be gay.
 Please let me be gay".
 After the show won Best Drama, Washington, in response to press queries as to any conflicts backstage, said, "No, I did not call T.R. a faggot".
 However, in an interview with Ellen DeGeneres on The Ellen DeGeneres Show, Knight said that "everybody heard him".

 After being rebuked by his studio, Touchstone Television (now ABC Studios), Washington issued a statement apologizing at length for using the epithet in an argument with Patrick Dempsey.
 On January 30, 2007, a source told People magazine that Washington was scheduled to return to the Grey's Anatomy set as early as that Thursday for the first time since entering "executive counseling" after making the comments at the Golden Globes.